emam3/bit68-ecommerce-task/README.md

 -- user make the checkout and then he gets the final price

--- you can search by prodcut name and products are ordered from low to high bu price
+-- you can search by prodcut name and products are ordered from low to high by price

 -- PSQL is used to handle our DB